Noice75/Rage/README.md

 # Rage
 Rage Game Engine

 Rage is primarily an early-stage interactive application and rendering engine for Windows.

-Currently not much is implemented
+# Status
+Currently being developed (Active)

-Plan :
+# Plan :

 The Plan for Rage is to make powerful 3D/2D Game Engine

-Main features to come :
+# Main features to come :

-Fast 2D rendering (UI, particles, sprites, etc.)
 High-fidelity Physically-Based 3D rendering (this will be expanded later, 2D to come first) Support for Mac, Linux, Android and iOS
-Native rendering API support (DirectX, Vulkan, Metal) Fully featured viewer and editor applications
-Fully scripted interaction and behavior
+Native rendering API support (DirectX, Vulkan, Metal) Fully scripted interaction and behavior
 Integrated 3rd party 2D and 3D physics engine
 Procedural terrain and world generation
 Artificial Intelligence
 Audio system

-Features currently implemented :
+# Features currently implemented :

 1) imgui with Docking Windows
 2) Input Pooling
 3) Keyboard and mouse Inputs
+4) Fast 2D rendering (UI, particles, sprites, etc.)
+5) Fully featured viewer and editor applications

-Steps To Get It Running :
+# Steps To Get It Running :

 1) You will need Visual Studio 2019 or higher with C++
 2) Before opening solution in visual studio run "GenerateProjects.bat" file